sveadmin/svelte-admin/common/README.md

 # svelte-common
-Helper components for creating an admin tool in Svelte
+Helper routines for creating an admin tool in Svelte